Prashanth5996/AWS-Cost-Optimization/AWS-S3-Service.md

 - **Minimum Storage Duration**: Not applicable.

 ### Example Scenario:
-A rapidly growing e-commerce company has a large product catalog that is frequently accessed by customers.
-To optimize costs, the company can use S3 Intelligent-Tiering to automatically tier data based on usage patterns.
-By default, data is stored in the frequent access tier and moves to the infrequent access tier if not accessed for 30 consecutive days.
-For 5 TB of data, storing it in S3 Standard would cost approximately $588.40 per month or $7,060.80 per year.
-However, using S3 Intelligent-Tiering reduces the cost to $470.72 per month or $5,648.64 per year, resulting in a savings of over 20%.
+A rapidly growing `e-commerce company has a large product catalog that is frequently accessed by customers`.
+To optimize costs, the company can use S3 Intelligent-Tiering to automatically tier data based on usage patterns. `By default, data is stored in the frequent access tier and moves to the infrequent access tier if not accessed for 30 consecutive days`. `For 5 TB of data`, `storing it in S3 Standard would cost approximately $588.40 per month or $7,060.80 per year`.
+However, `using S3 Intelligent-Tiering reduces the cost to $470.72 per month or $5,648.64 per year`, resulting in a savings of over 20%.
 This cost-effective solution helps the company manage its data storage expenses efficiently. ✅

 ### S3 Standard - Infrequent Access (IA)
 **S3 Standard - Infrequent Access (IA)**: